 To complete the picture of home affordability, you’ll also need to consider these factors:

-• Interest rates A higher interest rate means you’ll qualify for a smaller home purchase price.
+• Interest rates: A higher interest rate means you’ll qualify for a smaller home purchase price.
 A lower interest rate increases how much home you’ll be able to afford.
+To qualify for a better interest rate, work on building your credit score.

-• Credit history and score You’ll also see that your credit score directly affects home affordability.
-With a good credit score, you’ll qualify for a better rate, which means you’ll qualify for a higher mortgage.
+• Credit history and score: Your credit score directly affects home affordability.
+With a good credit score, you’ll qualify for a better rate, which means you may qualify for a higher mortgage.

-• Taxes and insurance Higher taxes and insurance can also affect home affordability.
-Your lender has to take into account how much you’ll be paying in taxes and insurance and include it as part of your monthly payment.
+• Taxes and insurance: Higher taxes and insurance can also affect home affordability.
+Your lender has to take into account how much you’ll be paying and include it as part of your monthly payment.

-• Area The cost of living in your state is a top factor in determining home affordability.
-Price varies greatly around the country, so you may want to consider the best affordable places to live in the U.S. if you’re open to moving.
+• Area: The cost of living in your state is a top factor in determining home affordability.
+Price varies greatly around the country, so you may want to consider moving to a more affordable area, if possible.

 How to Afford More House With Down Payment Assistance